needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide.md

 ## ARPointCloudManager

 In 1.0, the `ARPointCloudManager` managed a single point cloud.
 Now, it can manage a collection of them, similar to the way other trackable managers work.
 Some AR platforms, like ARCore and ARKit, still only have a single point cloud.
-However, other platforms (supported in the future) will generate multiple point clouds.
+However, other platforms (supported in the future) generate multiple point clouds.

 As a result, the `ARPointCloudManager.pointCloud` property no longer exists.
 You can enumerate the point clouds like any other trackable manager, by iterating over its `trackables` property.